alexdcodes/alexdcodes/README.md

 - I currently living in the terminal, feel free to pipe me to /usr/bin, or add me to .bashrc.
 - Used to be a Red Star OS Kernel Developer, but Kim and I had a falling out like Eminem. lol, i do like to make jokes about my self.
 -
-- Contact me if you want to work on anything or access to private repos/projects (colab work)
+- Contact me if you want to work on anything relatd to linux and open source enviroments

 To do list: